jmd-dk/concept/concept/docs/troubleshooting.rst

 To really ensure compatibility with the architecture of a given node, reinstall CO\ *N*\ CEPT --- including all of its dependencies --- from that node.
-You may either do this by ssh'ing into the node and run the installation manually, or you may submit the installation as a remote job.
+You may either do this by ``ssh``'ing into the node and run the installation manually, or you may submit the installation as a remote job.
 Below you will find examples of Slurm and TORQUE/PBS job scripts for installing CO\ *N*\ CEPT.
-In both cases you may wish to change ``concept_version`` and ``install_path``, load modules or perform other environment changes, and/or make use of a pre-installed MPI library as described
+In both cases you may wish to change ``concept_version`` and ``install_path``, load modules or perform other environment changes, and/or make use of a pre-installed MPI library as described :ref:`here <optimal_network_performance_on_clusters>`.
-:ref:`here <optimal_network_performance_on_clusters>`.

 .. tabs::